MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-how-to-post-inventory-costs-to-the-general-ledger.md

 In the top of the **Inventory - G/L Reconciliation** page, you can enter filters to limit, for example, the period of time for which you want information.

-If you select the **Show Warning** check box and if there are any discrepancies between the inventory totals and G/L totals, the programme shows messages in the **Warning** field of the grid that explain the discrepancy.
-If you choose the Warning field, the program gives you more information on what the warning means.
+If you select the **Show Warning** check box and if there are any discrepancies between the inventory totals and G/L totals, application shows messages in the **Warning** field of the grid that explain the discrepancy.
+If you choose the Warning field, application gives you more information on what the warning means.

 When you have entered all relevant filters, choose the **Show Matrix** action.
 The data is calculated and the matrix page appears.